FelipeTTK/scheduler/README.md

 ### <a id="monthlyon"></a>MonthlyOn

 MonthlyOn schedules the job to run on a specific day of the month at a given time.

-_Example: run on the 15th of each month_

 ```go
 scheduler.NewJobBuilder(nil).MonthlyOn(15, "09:30")